Last Updated on 12/19/21 by quiltripping

 - If you don’t want to drive, the White Pass and Yukon railroad offers scenic train rides from Skagway to the White Pass and back.

 - I loved my independent Skagway excursion to Carcross.
-It gave me a chance to have experiences I would not have had otherwise so do not be afraid to venture out on your own in an Alaskan cruise ship port.
+It gave me a chance to have experiences I would not have had otherwise so do not be afraid to venture out and do Skagway excursions on your own.

 Please note that I received a media credit on my cruise with Princess.
 All content and opinions are my own